Farmářské trhy

 10. Farmers’ market in Anděl

-The area around Anděl metro station is one of the busiest in Prague.
-There are a lot of shopping opportunities in this part of Prague.
-And we have to mention of course the regular farmers’ markets, which take place every Friday throughout the day.
-The local honest fresh baked goods are famous and are definitely worth a visit.
+The area around the Anděl metro station is one of the busiest in Prague.
+In addition to the many other shopping options in this part of Prague, it’s worth mentioning the regular farmers’ market held every Tuesday from 8:00 a.m. to 6:00 p.m.
+The local, authentic, fresh baked goods are renowned, and they’re definitely worth the trip.

 If you decide to go to a farmers’ market, remember that markets have their seasonal offers, and in addition to checking the days and times they operate, adjust your expectations accordingly.
 Of course, some markets do operate through the winter, but perhaps only for a very short time, and often close early because the morning and evening frosts are not very suitable for storing food.
 In general, however, farmers’ markets – if they really deserve their name – are the best place to shop.